Loktak Lake: Threats

 The Loktak lake and its precincts have faced serious problems due to loss of vegetal cover in the catchment area and construction of Ithai barrage at the outlet of the lake for multipurpose development of water resources.
 The issues are further elaborated below.

 The degradation of the catchment area has occurred.
 Deforestation and shifting cultivation in the catchment areas have accelerated the process of soil erosion resulting in the lake’s shrinkage due to siltation.
 The annual silt flow into the lake is estimated to be 336,350 tonnes.

 The nutrients from catchment area and domestic sewage from Imphal city carried by Nambul River are discharged into the lake affecting its water quality, thus encouraging the growth of water hyacinth and phumdis.
 All these activities have direct bearing on ecological stability of the lake.
 Interference in navigation and overall aesthetic value of the Lake are other reported adverse effects.

-The construction of Ithai barrage and maintaining constant water level at full reservoir level (FRL) has led to a) changes in hydrological regime thereby affecting ecological processes and functions of the wetland, b) inundation of agricultural lands and displacement of people from flooded lands and c) loss of fish population and diversity.
+The construction of Ithai barrage and maintaining constant water level at full reservoir level (FRL) has led to: a) changes in hydrological regime thereby affecting ecological processes and functions of the wetland, b) inundation of agricultural lands and displacement of people from flooded lands and c) loss of fish population and diversity.

 Recent analysis of the concentrations of some elements with FAO limits showed non detection of toxic elements like As, Cd, Hg, and Pb.
-To a certain extent the water of the lake can be considered fresh in terms of trace elemental pollutants.
+To a certain extent, the water of the lake can be considered fresh in terms of trace elemental pollutants.

-The thickness of phumdis has decreased in the Keibul Lamjao National Park thereby threatening the survival of sangai deer and interference in the migration of fishes from the Chindwin-Irrawaddy River system of Myanmar resulting in changes in the species composition.
+The thickness of phumdis have decreased in the Keibul Lamjao National Park thereby threatening the survival of sangai deer and interference in the migration of fishes from the Chindwin-Irrawaddy River system of Myanmar resulting in changes in the species composition.

 The population of a number of economic plants such as Saccharum species, Setaria pumila, Alpinia nigra, Hedychium spicatum and the major food plants like the Zizania, Latifolia, Carex species, Coix species, Narenga has decreased resulting in starvation conditions for the endangered sangai deer.
 With the phumdis becoming thinner, the hoofs of the limbs of sangai get stuck in the marsh and results in their drowning.
 Production of the edible fruit and rhizome (thambou) of lotus plants has decreased to a great extent.
 Plants have also degraded due to polluted water.

 Livelihood of people dependent on the sale of edible fruit and rhizome of lotus plant products and Euryale ferox (thanging) has suffered due to steep decline in the growth of these plant species.

 Today, Loktak Lake is at the highest level of eutrophication and the only brow-antlered deer is at the verge of extinction.